-Shipping automation processes had the most room for growth.
-It would be interesting to investigate what shipping technologies various sized farms are using, and where opportunities may exist.
+Shipping automation processes had the most opportunity for growth.
+It would be interesting to investigate which shipping technologies various sized farms are using, and where opportunities to automate may exist.

-For the high level of COVID-19 management automation, it is difficult to characterize what responding farms are considering as automation.
+For the high level of COVID-19 management automation, it is difficult to characterize what responding farms interpreted as automation.
 We provided examples such as screening, sanitation and ventilation technologies.
-It may be that there are too few automation devices available (e.g., facial scanners, cameras, disinfectant dispensers) that are specific to health so that it is not difficult to achieve high levels of automation with a relatively small investment.
-For example, if you add automated disinfectant dispensers, are you 50% towards automating everything you can in terms of COVID-19?
-This report will explore COVID-specific technology (Section 8) in more detail and demonstrate that while farms have not specifically invested in technology for COVID risk mitigation, some co-benefit was achieved through automation for other purposes.
+It may be that there are too few automation technologies available (e.g., facial scanners, cameras, disinfectant dispensers) that are specific to health so that it is not difficult to achieve high levels of automation with a relatively small investment.
+For example, if one were to add automated disinfectant dispensers, is one then 50% closer to automating everything one could in terms of COVID-19?
+This report will explore COVID-specific technology (Section 8) in more detail and demonstrate that while farms have not deliberately invested in technology for COVID risk mitigation, some co-benefit was achieved through automation for other production purposes.